JMarabayev/battleship/README.md

 # Welcome to my Python Battleships game!
+# !!!
+Initial coding and deployment was done on another repository [Link to repository](https://github.com/JMarabayev/battleships)!!!
 Battleships is a common game which I attempted to recreate in Python

 User will take try to guess the position of the ships that a computer randomly generates, unlike the traditional game in which there are different sized ships and both player and computer lay them out on their respective boards and take turns guessing.